hnaderi/edomata/docs/tutorials/0_getting_started.md

 #### Info
 > an `Edomaton` is like an employee, while a `Decision` is like a business rule

-for creating our first `Edomaton`, we need to model 2 more ADTs; commands and notifications.
+for creating our first `Edomaton`, we need to model 2 more ADTs; commands, and notifications.

 ```scala mdoc
 enum Command {